Deus Ex: Invisible War: Legacy

 Invisible War has retrospectively been seen as the weakest mainline entry in the Deus Ex series compared to both the original game and subsequent titles.
-IGN's Brian Albert, in a history of the series, felt that its technical shortcomings and science fiction aesthetics prevented Invisible War from finding the same appeal as the original game.
+IGNs Brian Albert, in a history of the series, felt that its technical shortcomings and science fiction aesthetics prevented Invisible War from finding the same appeal as the original game.
 Neon Kelly of VideoGamer.com said the game was "widely regarded as a disappointment" due to the controversial design choices relating to its gameplay and console-focused structure.

 Several retrospectives on the game have cited it as a disappointing game in the wake of the highly acclaimed original: both Heather Alexandra of Kotaku and Richard Cobbett of PC Gamer said that—while the game was not bad in itself—it failed to live up to the Deus Ex series traditions and worked against the brand.
 In a dedicated retrospective of the game for Eurogamer, Tristan Donovan said that the game was "destined to spend its future living in the shadow of the game that came before it and, now, the game that came after it", despite it having enough elements to be considered an entry in the Deus Ex series.

 Members of staff have also spoken out against their role in the game: Spector openly regrets listening to the focus testers during early development as this influenced the shift in setting, Brandon faulted the sound—the more professional voice acting and sparse musical style—as being foreign to the Deus Ex series, while in multiple interviews Smith expressed disappointment with the design decisions taken with the game despite him still liking it.
 In a conversation with Spector during a lecture at the University of Texas, Smith voiced his opinions on the game's development:

 "I feel like we f----- [sic] up the technology management of it, [...]
 We had bad team chemistry.
 We wrote the wrong renderer.
 We wrote the wrong kind of AI.
 And then we shipped too early.
 The story was even bad.
 Like, it wasn't a bad story story.
-It was more like we moved into the future, which – we didn’t realize at the time – undermined a lot of what made Deus Ex great."
+It was more like we moved into the future, which – we didn't realize at the time – undermined a lot of what made Deus Ex great."